matm/jQuery-File-Upload-Wiki/Working-with-databases.md

 ## Add file details to database

-I explain this function with a picture upload, so here we save the picture name to the database Add this function also too the `upload.class.php`
+I explain this function with a picture upload, so here we save the picture name to the database Add this function also too the `UploadHandler.php`

 ```php
 function add_img($whichimg)